iltuoconsulenteit/DocCropper/README.md

 ### 🗑️ Uninstall

 Run the script `scripts/uninstall_DocCropper.*` for your platform to stop DocCropper and remove its files.
 Run it with administrative privileges to avoid permission errors.
+The script saves `settings.json` and `env/license.env` to a `DocCropperBackup` folder in your profile so they can be restored on the next installation.

 ---